agraef/raptor/README.md

 fields in each individual Raptor part.
 This complicates things, but makes it possible to produce polyrhythms in Raptor.

-**Caveat:** One of Raptor's worst limitations right now is that changing tempo and meter only takes effect at measure boundaries, so it is *not* possible to change tempo and meter on the fly at some arbitrary point inside a measure.
-(It may be possible to work around this limitation by using shorter measures with the appropriate meter and tempo changes, but this can become difficult to control in real-time, so you'll want to use a DAW as time master to automatize the meter and tempo changes in such cases.)

 ## Editing Presets

 You can click the Edit button in each of the three Raptor parts to open the